flutter/engine/impeller/docs/standalone_gles.md

                  });
 ```

 And that's it.
-Now you have functional WSI and render loop.
-Higher level frameworks like Aiks and DisplayList that use the render target to render their rendering into to the surface.
+Now you have a functional WSI and render loop.
+Higher level frameworks like Aiks and DisplayList use the render target to render their rendering intent onto to the surface.